6 Reasons to visit Sintra on your next visit to Portugal.

 There’s a massive back yard where you can nap in the sun, read, write, relax, and have a barbecue.

-The staff and other guests there really made me feel at home during my stay.
+All the staff and other guests there really made me feel at home during my stay.

 4. The Mysterious Quinta Da Regaleira